 Thank God for success.

 Despite tragedies, progress is being made.
-The number of hungry people globally has fallen by 167 in the last decade despite a surge in population growth, according to the Food and Agriculture Organization.
+The number of hungry people globally has fallen by 167 million in the last decade despite a surge in population growth, according to the Food and Agriculture Organization.

 Great Deliverer, we thank You for the precious lives that have been saved.
 May Your love guide our steps as we continue on the path to eradicating hunger.